KAS Bank wins three UK pension fund mandates

 bank."

-KAS Bank aims to position itself "very differently to the
+KAS BANK aims to position itself "very differently to the

 other providers out there," according to Sharman.